box-samples/box-apex-sdk/doc/authentication.md

 access and refresh tokens yourself, you can create an API connection with the tokens directly.
 It's up to you how to store these tokens but it's important to store them securely.
 Hierarchical custom settings are a good place to start.
-Encrypting the fields is a priority for security since having these tokens and your client information grants full access to the Box account they're associated with.
+Encrypting the fields you store tokens in is important since having these tokens and your client information grants full access to the Box account they're associated with.